-Here is a rundown of some of the more troubling statistics about the impact of cyberbullying:
+Here is a rundown of some troubling statistics about the impact of cyberbullying:

 - From the data of Cyberbullying Research Center, 64 percent of people who have been cyberbullied say it affects their ability to learn and feel safe at school.

 - A Center for Disease Control study claims that students who experience cyberbullying are more likely to have trouble adjusting to school.
 They are also more likely to have mental health and behavior problems.

 - A research study by Gini and Pozzoli, 2013 states that bullied students are twice as likely as other students to experience problems such as headaches and stomach aches.

-- According to an article published by National Center for Education Statistics,19 percent of bullied students say the experience has negatively impacted how they feel about themselves.
+- According to an article published by National Center for Education Statistics,19 percent of bullied students say the experience negatively impacted their feelings.
 14 percent say it has negatively impacted their relationships with friends and family, and 9 percent reported a negative impact on their schoolwork.

 What's perhaps more concerning, though, is the impact cyberbullying has on the one doing the actual bullying.